These Boots Are Made for Walkin' - guitar chords and comments

 one of these days these boots are gonna walk all over you

-The funny bass line between the verses were inducted by the producer himself, and played by Chuck Berghofer on double bass.
-You may imitate it by sliding down half notes one octave on the bass string.
+The funny bass line, sliding quarter-tones downwards, was inducted by the producer himself, and played by Chuck Berghofer on double bass.
+You may imitate it by sliding down half notes (f you ain't playing fretless bass) one octave on the bass string.
 Not accurate, but buskers normally aren't so.
-Shit happens.